There are two types of people in the world. People who love meetings and people who hate them.

 Organizations spend billions of dollars to pay people to sit in meetings.

-It is management’s responsibility to ensure that the time in meetings is well spent and moves the organization toward the completion of organizational goals.
+It is the management’s responsibility to ensure that the time in meetings is well spent and moves the organization toward the completion of organizational goals.